mdsufz/MuDoGeR/Manual_MuDoGeR.md

 After the end of the second step the output folder contains the results from **GeneMark-ES**, **MAKER2**, **BUSCO** and **EukCC** tools:

-The results of **GeneMark-ES** tool are located in the `/path/to/output/folder/output/gmhmm.mod` file
+The results of **GeneMark-ES** tool are located in the `output/gmhmm.mod` file.
+The  `output` directory is found inside the initial output directory

-The results of the **MAKER2** tool are located in the file `/path/to/output/folder/maker/euk-ebin.maker.output/OUTPUT.all.maker.genemark.transcripts.fasta
+The results of the **MAKER2** tool are located in the `maker/euk-ebin.maker.output/OUTPUT.all.maker.genemark.transcripts.fasta` file.
+The maker directory is found  inside the initial output directory
-`

 The results of the **BUSCO** tool are located in the file

-The results of the **EukCC** tool are located in the file
+The results of the **EukCC** tool are located in the  `eukcc/workfiles/gmes/output/gmhmm.mod` file.
+The `eukcc` directory is found inside the initial output directory